salahlisahil/pettie/README.md

   <h1 align="center">🐾Pettie - Animal Care🐾</h1>

-  pettie is fully responsive nft website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  Pettie is a kind of animal-caring website, <br /> Like human, animals also take care of us

 <br>